Group-extensive embeddings into Fra\"iss\'e structures and stationary weak independence relations: Introduction

 In \Cref{s: unique ext}, we briefly consider \emph{unique} extensibility.
 Let $M$ be a \Fr structure, and let $\Ainf(M)$ denote the class of infinite structures which are embeddable in $M$.
 We say that $\Ainf(M)$ is \emph{uniquely extensible} if, for each $A \in \Ainf(M)$, there exists an embedding $f : A \to M$ such that each automorphism of $f(A)$ extends uniquely to an automorphism of $M$ (note that this gives a group embedding $\Aut(f(A)) \to \Aut(M)$).
 We show:

 \begin{manualprop}{\ref{p: ordered random graph uniq ext}} Let $M$ be the generic ordered graph.
 Then $\Ainf(M)$ is uniquely extensible. \end{manualprop}

 The proof follows by a straightforward combination of ideas from \Cref{s: order and tourn exps} with the proof of unique extensibility for the random graph due to Henson (\cite[Theorem 3.1]{Hen71}).
-Bilge (\cite{Bil12}) extended Henson's result in his PhD thesis to show unique extensibility of $\Ainf(M)$ for transitive $M$ with free amalgamation in a finite relational language (and satisfying the non-triviality condition that $M$ is not an indiscernible set).
-The authors believe that this result of Bilge can be straightforwardly adapted to show unique extensibility of $\Ainf(M)$ for $M$ equal to the generic linear order expansion of a (non-trivial) \Fr structure with free amalgamation; we do not check the details in the present paper.
+Bilge (\cite{Bil12}) extended Henson's result in his PhD thesis to show unique extensibility of $\Ainf(M)$ for transitive $M$ with free amalgamation in a finite relational language (and such that $M$ is not an indiscernible set).
+We conjecture that $\Ainf(M^<)$ is uniquely extensible for $M^<$ equal to the generic order expansion of a (non-trivial) \Fr structure with free amalgamation: see \Cref{c: LO free}.